 The main rival to wood is fiberglass.
 Ever since axe-makers began to first use it for axe handles some 40 or 50 years ago, it has caused a lot of debate among axe users and enthusiasts.

-The downside to fiberglass handles is that they are hard to replace, unlike wooden ones – in fact, replacement handles generally aren’t available.
+The downside to fiberglass handles is that they are hard to replace, unlike wooden ones – in fact, replacement handles are generally unavailable.
 Some manufacturers, like Fiskars, provide a lifetime guarantee, so that even if your fiberglass handle breaks, you’ll be able to get a replacement axe.
 Fiberglass handles also become more brittle in serious cold, so the advantage in durability over wood becomes less clear-cut if you’re doing a lot of chopping or splitting in freezing temperatures.

-Still, there are good reasons why fire departments across the US are transitioning to fiberglass-handle axes.
-Tough, abusive work – such as chopping roots, splitting lots of tough logs or rounds of wood (with the common risk of overstrike in such work), or even (in the case of firefighters) chopping things like door hinges – is where a fiberglass handle has an advantage over a wooden one.
+Still, there are good reasons why fire departments across the US are transitioning to fiberglass axes.
+Tough, abusive work – such as chopping roots, splitting lots of tough logs or rounds of wood (with the common risk of overstrike in such work), or even (in the case of firefighters) chopping things like door hinges – is where a fiberglass handle has an advantage over a wooden axe.

 Axes with steel handles are probably the rarest of the three types.
 In terms of sheer durability, it’s hard to beat a steel-handled axe, especially since most such axes are one piece of metal – the axehead being welded to the handle.
-On the other hand, steel handles transmit the most shock into your hands, which is terrible if you’re doing a lot of cutting and chopping with the axe and can cause joint problems in the long run.
+On the other hand, steel handle axes transmit the most shock into your hands, which is terrible if you’re doing a lot of cutting and chopping and can cause joint problems in the long run.
 Some axe brands, such as Estwing, are known for their steel-handled axes, which also come with patented shock-reduction grips.
 If you’re thinking of buying a steel-handed axe without some sort of grip that cushions the shock from strikes, you should consider buying leather gloves to use with it.